bclarkson-code/Tricycle/README.md

 The entire library, from the automatic differentiation engine to a GPT, should be understandable to anyone with a bit of python experience.

-Using [CuPY](https://cupy.dev/), all Tricycle code can run on either a CUDA-capable GPU or a CPU.
+All Tricycle code can run on either a CUDA-capable GPU or a CPU (although optimisation efforts have been focussed on the GPU so CPU computation is really slow).

 ## Table of Contents
 - [Tricycle](#tricycle)